 In response to the COVID-19 outbreak, a number of courts and workplace tribunals have announced a cancellation of hearings and other related adjustments to their operations, including:

-- All in-person hearings up to and including May 4, 2020 will be cancelled.
+- In-person hearings have been cancelled, up to and including Tuesday, June 30, 2020, unless otherwise directed by the Board.
+The Board will not issue cancellation notices for hearings during this time.
 Where possible, mediations may be conducted by teleconference or videoconference.

 - Where possible, Case management Hearings may be conducted by teleconference of video conference.